Welcome to the My Reason® Research Program

 If you are a Fresenius Kidney Care (FKC) patient, leftover blood will be collected from your routine lab blood draw.
-There is no need for you to take any action to provide a sample after consenting to the study.
-If you are not an FKC patient, we welcome your participation, but will not be collecting your sample at this time.
-We look forward to providing you with information on your sample collection soon.
+There is no need for you to take any action to provide a sample after enrolling in the My Reason program.

 Frequently Asked Questions

 Who is eligible to participate?

-Adults age 18 or 19 (subject to applicable state laws) and older who live in the United States (including Puerto Rico) with the legal authority to consent and who are capable of providing informed consent are eligible to participate in My Reason.
+Adults aged 18 or 19 (subject to applicable state laws) and older who live in the United States (including Puerto Rico) with the legal authority to consent and who are capable of providing informed consent are eligible to participate in My Reason.

 Individuals who are currently imprisoned or who cannot consent due to physical, cognitive, and/or permanent medical limitations are not eligible to participate in My Reason at this time.

 What is My Reason?
 What are its research goals?

 My Reason is a research program in which participants provide a biological sample (e.g., blood or saliva) that will be analyzed by researchers.
 My Reason also will seek permission to collect information from participants’ medical records.